By International School Parent Magazine Editorial Team

 One of the attractions is the role of Ecolint today.
 It still has this great international diversity.
 What do we do with this gift of diversity that we’ve had since the inception of the school?
 I think that the job of developing the possibilities of an international mindset is unfinished.
 In a world full of challenges, with the refugee crisis as an example, the term is not so much international anymore; it’s more about us understanding our interconnectedness and interdependence on one another.
 Being in an environment like this can, as in the past, nurture the culture for solutions to emerge to problems that we ourselves are a part of creating.

-There’s an opportunity to be really intentional about building a community, and in this case a diverse community, of learners and teachers at this school.
+There’s an opportunity to be really intentional about building a diverse community of learners and teachers at this school.
 Going back to technology, how interesting would it be to have the teacher in francophone Africa who is remotely teaching students at Ecolint?
 I really want to continue this creative spirit that has always been a part of Ecolint.

 It’s still very early in your tenure, but from where you sit today, what are the changes that you might envision bringing to Ecolint?